Love the Coopers: Production

 Love the Coopers traces its origins to The Most Wonderful Time, a Christmas screenplay by Steven Rogers which was then picked up by Relativity Media for a film adaptation to be directed by Jessie Nelson.
 Diane Keaton and Robert Redford were initially cast to star in the film, which happened to also involve producer Brian Grazer and his Imagine Entertainment company.
 However, on July 30, 2015, Relativity themselves filed for bankruptcy, leaving the project, now named Love the Coopers, in limbo.
 Eventually, the film itself was acquired by CBS Films.

 Principal photography began on December 19, 2014, in Pittsburgh, Pennsylvania, where scenes were filmed at Pittsburgh Crèche, at the U.S. Steel Tower, and at the PPG Place.
 Filming was also done on Ligonier Diamond in Ligonier.
 Filming took place at Butler Memorial Hospital in Butler, Pennsylvania, in January and February 2015, and at Orchard Hill Church, during the week of February the first.
 Filming also took place in the residential areas of Sewickley and Edgewood, at a diner in Millvale, various areas of South Fayette, Mt.
 Lebanon, West Mifflin, Franklin Park, Churchill and Wilkinsburg, along with the Boyce Park Slopes.

 Release

 The film was released in the United States by CBS Films (via Lionsgate) on November 13, 2015.

 Box office

-Love the Coopers grossed $26.3 million in North America and $16.1 million in other territories for a worldwide total of $42.4 million, against a budget of $17 million.
+Love the Coopers grossed $26.3 million in the United States and Canada, and $16.1 million in other territories, for a worldwide total of $42.4 million, against a budget of $17 million.

-The film opened alongside The 33 and My All American.
-In its opening weekend, it was projected to gross $6–10 million from 2,603 theaters.
-The film grossed $2.8 million on its opening day and $8.3 million in its opening weekend, finishing third at the box office behind Spectre ($33.7 million) and The Peanuts Movie ($24 million).
+The film opened alongside The 33 and My All American, and was projected to gross $6–10 million from 2,603 theaters in its opening weekend.
+It grossed $2.8 million on its opening day and went on to debut to $8.3 million, finishing third at the box office behind Spectre ($33.7 million) and The Peanuts Movie ($24 million).